OCA/account-payment/account_check_printing_report_sslm102/README.rst

 Usage
 =====

-* Go to 'Invoicing / Purchases / Payments'.
+* Go to 'Invoicing / Vendors / Payments'.
 Select one of the payments with type 'Check' and print the check.